Open Enrollment representatives are available at (919) 684-5600, option 1, during the following times:

 Open enrollment is your opportunity to review your medical, dental, vision, and reimbursement account benefit elections and make any changes necessary to ensure your choices continue to meet your needs.

-If you wish to participate in the Health Care or Dependent Care Reimbursement Accounts for 2021, you must enroll (or re-enroll).
+If you wish to participate in the Health Care and/or Dependent Care Reimbursement Accounts for 2022, you must enroll (or re-enroll).
 Participation in the reimbursement accounts does not automatically continue from year to year.

 - Decisions to Make During Open Enrollment

-- What You Need To Know for Open Enrollment 2021
+- What You Need to Know for Open Enrollment 2022

 - Open Enrollment Guide (PDF)

 Open Enrollment is the one time of year when benefit eligible employees can enroll in or change their medical, dental and/or vision insurance plans, and enroll in reimbursement accounts.
+Changes made during open enrollment are effective on January 1, 2022.
 Here's what you need to decide this year:

 - Which medical plan best meets my needs and the needs of my covered family member?
 Duke offers four different medical plans.
-Carefully consider the network available, (particularly if your dependents live outside of the Triangle Area), a specific behavioral health provider that you see, or a need to cover dependent pregnancy.
+Carefully consider the network available, (particularly if your dependents live outside of the Triangle Area), any specific health providers that you see, or a need to cover dependent pregnancy.
+Note that if you change health plans, your care management may be disrupted and may also need to change.

 - How much would you like to save on taxes?
 During Open Enrollment, you can sign up to participate in a Health Care Reimbursement Account and/or a Dependent Care Reimbursement Account.
 Both of these accounts allow you to put money aside before taxes to pay for health care costs and child or elder care costs, respectively.
 Since the money is taken out of your paycheck before taxes are calculated, you save about 30 cents of every dollar you put in the accounts.

-- A virtual office visit with your regular healthcare provider is covered under your health plan, subject to your regular co-pay.
+- For 2022, a virtual office visit with your regular healthcare provider is covered under your health plan, subject to your regular copay.
 This includes virtual office visits with your behavioral health provider.

 - No change in co-pays, deductibles or premiums for any of the dental plans.

-- As a reminder, if you or a dependent are not currently enrolled for dental coverage through Duke and enroll for 2021, a "late entrant" provision will apply.
+- As a reminder, if you or a dependent are not currently enrolled for dental coverage through Duke and enroll for 2022, a "late entrant" provision will apply (refer to page 10 for more information).

 - No change in co-pays, deductibles or premiums for the vision plan.

 - Maximum annual contribution for Health Care Reimbursement Account is $2,750 (subject to IRS regulations).
-The annual carryover limit has increased from $500 to $550 per plan year.
+Unlimited carryover of unused funds from the 2021 plan year to the 2022 plan year is available.
+Up to $550 of your unused 2022 Health Care reimbursement Account balance can be carried over to the 2023 plan year.